 Table of Contents

 Handrails are metallic or wooden railings that provide support and safe entry and exit.
 They can be installed at the pools to bear the human body’s weight while entering and exiting the pool.
 It also adds beauty and gives a modern look to the pool.
-It is very important for swimming pools.
+It is significant for swimming pools.
 The pools for décor purpose does not require handrails.

 Benefits of Pool Handrails